oslokommune/okctl/userdocs/src/help/common-issues.md

 ## Device authentication flow fails (Linux only)

-If you are unable to complete device authentication against github, you need to install `pass` This is because github token is stored in an encrypted keyring on your device.
+If you are unable to complete device authentication against GitHub, you need to install `pass` This is because GitHub token is stored in an encrypted keyring on your device.

 Install pass as described in the [Prerequisites](../../getting-started/prerequisites/#pass-linux-only).